Ushuaia: History

-The Selk’nam Indians, also called the Ona, first arrived in Tierra del Fuego about 10,000 years ago.
+The Selkʼnam people, also called the Ona, first arrived in Tierra del Fuego about 10,000 years ago.
 The southern group of people indigenous to the area, the Yaghan (also known as Yámana), who occupied what is now Ushuaia, lived in continual conflict with the northern inhabitants of the island.

 For much of the latter half of the 19th century, the eastern portion of Tierra del Fuego was populated by a substantial majority of nationals who were not Argentine citizens, including a number of British subjects.
 Ushuaia was founded informally by British missionaries, following previous British surveys, long before Argentine nationals or government representatives arrived there on a permanent basis.
 The British ship HMS Beagle, under the command of Captain Robert FitzRoy, first reached the channel on January 29, 1833, during its maiden voyage surveying Tierra del Fuego.
 The city was originally named by early British missionaries using the native Yámana name for the area.
 Much of the early history of the city and its hinterland is described in Lucas Bridges’s book Uttermost Part of the Earth (1948).
 The name Ushuaia first appears in letters and reports of the South American Mission Society in England.
 The British missionary Waite Hockin Stirling became the first European to live in Ushuaia when he stayed with the Yámana people between 18 January and mid-September 1869.
 In 1870 more British missionaries arrived to establish a small settlement.
 The following year the first marriage was performed.
 During 1872, 36 baptisms and seven marriages and the first European birth (Thomas Despard Bridges) in Tierra del Fuego were registered.
 The first house constructed in Ushuaia was a pre-assembled three room home prepared in the Falkland Islands in 1870 for Reverend Thomas Bridges.
 One room was for the Bridges family, a second was for a Yámana married couple, while the third served as the chapel.

 Thomas Bridges learned the Yaghan language and was a fluent speaker.
 To a lesser extent he was able to communicate in the Ona (forest dwellers) language.
 His missionary work was mainly directed at the Yaghans.
 The word Yamana simply means "people" in the Yaghan language.
 He wrote a dictionary of the Yaghan language, the original manuscript of which is in the British Museum.
 As the Yaghans had no ability nor means to write, Thomas Bridges had to construct an alphabet which was suited to the phonetics of the language.
 The original manuscript was lost three times but recovered and almost published under an incorrect name.
 More than one alphabet has been used over the years in the rendering of this dictionary.
 The odyssey of the manuscript covered nearly half a century before it was finally published.
 Natalie Goodall was instrumental in reprinting the dictionary in 1987 and providing valuable insights into the history of Thomas Bridges' work.
 Copies of the dictionary provide material on the letters and pronunciations used which in many respects differ from the alphabet used in the English language.
 (Ref: A de la Rue).